callan/docker-phpunit-php7/README.md

 ## Building Additions Yourself

-If you want to add Postgres or ODBC or another PHP extension to the mix, simply clone this repository and add the additions into the `Dockerfile` and then run `docker-build.sh`
+If you want to add Postgres or ODBC or another PHP extension to the mix, simply clone this repository and add the additions into any of the `Dockerfile`'s and then build them (for example: `docker build php7.1-phpunit6`).

 If you'd like to see this enable a basic extension, feel free to submit an issue.

+## Copyright

+MIT Licensed.
+For complete license, see `LICENSE`